TheWalruzz/muos-react-theme-toolkit/README.md

 Optionally, you can provide an `overrideResolution` function that will force that single screen to be generated at a different resolution from the rest.
 This is useful for generating preview images.
 The parameter passed to that function is the original resolution, so you can make changes accordingly.
 It expects `{ width: number; height: number; }` as a return value.

+Also, there is an optional `pathPrefix` property for those rare cases where you want to put resolution folders inside other folders.

 #### Screen creation and styling

 Each screen is a simple component that can be styled however you want, but keep in mind that you have to use `var(--width)` and `var(--height)` CSS variables to know the current resolution.
 Resolution can also be retrieved programatically using a `useResolution` hook: